 Michele Steinbacher

-CorrespondentMichele Steinbacher is a WGLT correspondent.
-She joined the staff in 2020.
+CorrespondentMichele Steinbacher was a WGLT correspondent, joining the staff in 2020.
+She left the station in 2024.

 Steinbacher previously worked as a reporter at The Pantagraph in Bloomington, and taught communication at Heartland Community College.